ga4gh/data-security/AAI/AAIConnectProfile.md

     2. Client authentication is REQUIRED (using [OAuth2 client authentication](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1) is RECOMMENDED).

-    3. The `requested_token_type` parameter MUST be present with the value `urn:ietf:params:oauth:token-type:jwt`.
+    3. The `requested_token_type` parameter MUST be present with the value `urn:ga4gh:params:oauth:token-type:passport`.

     4. The `subject_token` parameter value MUST be a valid AAI access token issued to the requesting client.